-The RTST is delighted to be running the 2017 RTST Director Award Scheme (Scheme) with Nuffield Southampton Theatres (NST), in partnership with Theatr Clwyd and English Touring Theatre (ETT).
+The RTST was delighted to run the 2017 RTST Sir Peter Hall Director Award Scheme (Scheme) with Nuffield Southampton Theatres (NST).

-- Samuel Hodges, Director / CEO, NST (Chair)
+- Sam Hodges, Director / CEO, NST (Chair)

 - Patricia Hodge